 - Vegetable Barley Soup

-- Classic Vegetable Stew or Vegetable Stew with Dumplings ... both are scrumptious!
+- Classic Vegetable Stew, Vegan Irish Stew, or Vegetable Stew with Dumplings ... they're all super scrumptious!

 - Creamy Rosemary Potato Soup